Volodymyr Ivanovych Barvinok

-Biography
+Early life

-Volodymyr Barvinok was born in 1879 at the family country house, which was located in the Ogramyyevychi village in the Chernihiv region.
+Volodymyr Barvinok was born in 1879 at the family country house, which was located in the Okhramiievychi village in the Russian Empire.
 In 1905, Barvinok graduated from the Kyiv Mohyla Academy, which today is called the National University of Kyiv-Mohyla Academy.
 On the same year, he married Yevheniya Volovik, who was originally from Uman.
-The Barvinok family lived in the Podil district of Kiev, at 31 Frunze street.
+The Barvinok family lived in the Podil district of Kyiv, at 31 Frunze street.

-From 1905 to 1917, Volodymyr Barvinok and his family lived in St.Petersburg, where his son Boris was born.
+From 1905 to 1917, Volodymyr Barvinok and his family lived in St. Petersburg, where his son Boris was born.
 From 1905 to 1908, Barvinok studied in Saint Petersburg Archeological Institute.
 From 1908 to 1911, he majored in history and philology at the St. Petersburg University, then called Petrograd University.
 Consequently, he earned a master's degree in theology.

-The family frequently took trips to Kiev in their free time.
+Involvement in Ukrainian War of Independence

-Up until the year 1917, he worked in the central apparatus of the Most Holy Synod.
+Until 1917, he worked in the central apparatus of the Most Holy Synod.
 At the same time, during 1912–1917, he lectured in history at the St. Petersburg's Realschule of A.I.
 Gelda.
-Upon receiving the first news of the revolution, Volodymyr Barvinok immediately returned to Kiev, where he was deeply involved in the renewal of Ukrainian independence.
+Upon receiving the first news of the revolution, Volodymyr Barvinok immediately returned to Kyiv, where he was deeply involved in the renewal of Ukrainian independence.

 By 1918, Volodymyr Barvinok, as a prominent bibliographer and a scholar of ancient manuscripts and books, assisted in the formation of the National Library of Ukrainian State.
 From 1918 to 1919, he worked for the Ukrainian State, later for the Ukrainian National Republic at the department of confessions, then for the Ministry of Confessions.

-The aim of this department as a whole, as well as Volodymyr Barvinok's particular responsibility, was regulating and conducting the state policy towards the Church.
+The department regulated and conducted the state policy towards the Church.
 The Ministry demanded from the Church an implementation of a Ukrainization policy of the official documents and pushed for the independence (autocephaly) of the Ukrainian Orthodox Church from the Moscow Patriarchate.
-The Ministry's work created a friendly partnership between the independent state of Ukraine and the Church.
-Simultaneously to his work at the Ukrainian National Republic's government institutions, Barvinok worked as a professor of literature and Ukrainian culture at a technical school in Kiev.
+Simultaneously to his work at the Ukrainian National Republic's government institutions, Barvinok worked as a professor of literature and Ukrainian culture at a technical school in Kyiv.